 Reprocessing” (OTFR) system, the raw files are regenerated from the original pod files, and then re-calibrated.
 What is described in this chapter is calstis

 , the program that performs the calibration of STIS science data and is available to the community as part of the STSDAS

 package.
-STIS data taken prior to the 2004 Side-2 electronics failure were recalibrated with the latest software available at the time as part of the STIS calibration closeout in 2006 (see Section 1.5
+STIS data taken prior to the 2004 Side-2 electronics failure were recalibrated with the latest software as part of the STIS calibration closeout in 2006 (see Section 1.5

 A more detailed description of the OTFR system as it applies to STIS and other HST